 You’ll continue on the well-maintained trail as it jaunts onto various mountainsides before finally funneling into the Pulpit Rock itself.
 Crowds of tourist will be the bulk of your obstacles on this trail as you’ll have to share some narrow sections and will probably end up waiting in queue to pass people up in the narrow areas.

 It won’t take long before you’re working up a sweat.
-It’s not particularly cool here in the summer (August) but the weather is unpredictable so I suggest you bring layers.
+It’s not unusually cold here in the summer (August), but the weather is unpredictable, so I suggest you bring layers.
 I recommend you give yourself 4-5 hours, or maybe more, to enjoy this trail even if you’re not a hiker.
-Bring some sort of snacks or pack a lunch to replenish your energy.
-You can even have lunch while your feet are hanging on the edge of the Pulpit Rock!
+Bring some snacks or pack lunch to replenish your energy.
+You can also have lunch while your feet are hanging on the edge of the Pulpit Rock!

 There are no water sources along the way that’s suitable for drinking.
 So it’s recommended that you carry a few liters water on the trail.
-There are tours being offered but I say save your money (Norway’s not cheap!) and do the hike yourself, it’s not difficult and you can’t really get lost with hundreds of people along the way.
+Tours are being offered but I say save your money (Norway’s not cheap!) and do the hike yourself, it’s not difficult, and you can’t get lost with hundreds of people along the way.

 HIKE THE PULPIT ROCK (PREISKESTOLEN) YOURSELF

 - Take the ferry from Fiskepirterminalen in Stavanger to Tau.
 From Tau take the bus to Pulpit Cabin.